Google Map

 20. Do you offer sublingual immunotherapy (allergy drops)?

 Sublingual immunotherapy is the practice of placing drops of allergy extracts under the tongue instead of by injections.
 Sublingual immunotherapy is not FDA approved and is not covered by insurance companies.
 As such, these allergy drops are usually paid out-of-pocket to providers using it off-label.
 Although it has been used more extensively in Europe than the United States, there are important differences in extracts and patient characteristics that need to be determined.
 Clinical studies are underway and it may be an important treatment option in the future.
-At this time, we do not offer this form of treatment.
+At this time, we do not offer this form of treatment (allergy drops).
+Update: Recently, the FDA has approved three commercially available tablets specifically for grass and ragweed allergy.
+For individuals who these are the most important allergens, this may be a helpful form of immunotherapy treatment without shots.